dconroy/ULI-Registry/README.md

 ## Outstanding Questions

 1) Is mongo the right technology for this?
+Will it scale to millions of users?
 2) Can the matching be improved?
-Right now only doing email, or combination of first and last name
+Right now only doing email, or combination of first and last name?
+How can we ensure millisecond response time on multiple searches on a NOSQL collection?
+Elastic Search?
 3) How do we avoid leaking data?
    1) Do we need to obsfucate license numbers?
    2) NRDS?